Cheapest car insurance in North Dakota for a bad driving record

 Cheapest car insurance in North Dakota with multiple tickets

-American Family is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $1,417 or $118.
+The cheapest insurer for drivers with multiple tickets is American Family, with rates averaging $1,417 annually or $118 monthly.

 One ticket will affect car insurance rates, but multiple tickets will increase rates by a lot more.
 Repeated failure to obey speed limits and traffic laws means insurers are more likely to pay claims because of your risky driving.